Back to Stories

 Whether the popularity of conservation easements helps get us there or not, it is clear that we do not understand how the science-based rider can persuade the myth-driven elephant to take a different path into the future.

 We can get the rider to step forward for a moment.
 That is what the practice of collaborative planning and decision-making is all about.
 But the elephant reasserts itself and our small successes are repealed or rendered moot by the scale of myth-driven development.
 If we love this landscape then our task, and it is a humbling one, is to change the elephant (the old myths evident in the stories we tell ourselves and keep repeating).

 That will be hard in in our West of particularly potent myths.
-Patty Nelson Limerick wrote The Legacy of Conquest, the book that began a new take on the history of the West, 30 years ago and yet, last year, there she was in Cody talking about the relevance of William F. “Buffalo Bill” Cody, a man who managed to make himself part of the myth.
+Patty Nelson Limerick wrote The Legacy of Conquest, the book that began a new take on the history of the West, 30 years ago and yet, in 2017, there she was in Cody talking about the relevance of William F. “Buffalo Bill” Cody, a man who managed to make himself part of the myth.
 It is a myth so strong that it has ground off his progressive edges.

 Few realize that Cody, who boasted killing thousands of bison, signed on with the Boone and Crockett Club—the true conservationists in those days; he called for the court-martial of the officers at Wounded Knee; and even said he thought women should be paid as much as men for the same job, leaving most people to see him as just another lone rider

 Can we get past the myth?
 Maybe not, but we must try.